lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 To get the standard sem fit statistics, ask for summary on the fitted object
 ```

-I'm reporting the values below the, "The following analyses were done using the lavaan package":
+I'm reporting the values below the statement, "The following analyses were done using the lavaan package":

 Omega total = .94 (omega total values > .80 are an indicator of good reliability).
 Interpretation:  94% of the variance in the total scale is due to the factors and the balance (6%) is due to error.